Santiago Iglesias: Personal life

 Santiago Iglesias in his later years.

 Married to Justa Pastora Bocanegra in 1902, he had eight daughters whose names were inspired by his political ideals, named Josefina Victoria, Libertad, Fraternidad, America, Igualdad, Justicia, Laura Paz, Luz, and three sons, including career military officer Edward Iglesias; Manuel Francisco Iglesias, distinguished Air Force Captain and Lead Crew Radar Office of the B-29s during World War II; and Santiago Angel.

 Death and legacy

 Iglesias died in office in Washington, D.C., on December 5, 1939, and his body was returned home to Puerto Rico, where it lay in state at the Capitol.
 Some 200,000 people were said to have filed past the casket and 50,000 are said to have gridlocked the streets of Old San Juan during his funeral.

 Iglesias's body was interred in a tomb at Santa Maria Magdalena de Pazzis Cemetery in San Juan, Puerto Rico.

 Early in 1943, a Liberty Ship was named for him.

-Several of Iglesias's descendants have started a nonprofit charitable foundation to preserve and promote his legacy.
-The foundation is called the "Iglesias Family Foundation."
+Iglesias's descendants have started a nonprofit charitable foundation, the "Iglesias Family Foundation", to preserve and promote his legacy.